Surprise Confession, Epilogue

 "That's a good question," String replied.
 "I may just have to ask him sometime."

 Annoyed, Caitlin shook her head at her husband.
 "You've only been sayin' you're gonna do that since...I dunno, about three weeks after we got married, I think.
 Why don't you talk to him, for heaven's sake?"
+If you don't, String, then I will, Caitlin said to herself.

 "Michael, listen...there's something I've been meaning to ask you."